• Connecting people to an abundant life with Jesus Christ and preparing them for His return

 John Rasmussen retired on March 13, 2025, after 50 years of denominational service, including 31 years of dedicated leadership as the Northern California Conference Treasurer.

 Before joining the NCC, Rasmussen served seventeen years between the Montana, New Jersey, Potomac, and Washington conferences, joining the NCC in 1994.
-During Rasmussen’s tenure as Treasurer, he has worked with five conference presidents, starting with John Schneider, 1989-1994 (Deceased).
+During Rasmussen’s tenure as Treasurer, he has worked with five conference presidents, starting with Don Schneider, 1989-1994 (Deceased).

 His former presidents said the following about their time with Rasmussen: